chancesmith/chance-smith-gatsby-blog/content/blog/space-for-others.md

 > "You're working on X and think you'll finish in a couple of weeks.
 When can we sync up again?
 Tomorrow EOD?"

+## 2. Set goals
-## 2. Set goals that align with their gifts so we're all progressing.
+Set individual goals that align with their gifts so we're all progressing.
 Best to do these quarterly as a part of the time and work they're already doing.

 ## 3. Give credit in public